Midyear Tax Planning 2026: Practical Steps That Could Help Lower Your Tax Bill This Year

 5. Stay tuned to tax changes and get organized.

-- Additionally, midyear is a great time to read up on changes and key amounts that could affect your 2024 tax liability.
+- Additionally, midyear is a great time to review changes and key amounts that could affect your 2026 tax liability.
 Stay tuned to inflation-adjusted amounts for tax credits and deductions you typically claim.
+(Those new amounts are typically announced by the IRS in late October.)

 - Also, pay attention to state tax changes.
 Many states have passed major tax legislation this year, and those changes can impact your finances and taxes.